 This option is more cost-effective for lower volumes, as only one part of the container will be used for the transportation of your goods.
 This solution allows you to rationalize your shipping costs significantly.
-Your goods are loaded in the container alongside those of other customers and you will end up paying only for the space you need.
+Your products are loaded in the box alongside those of other customers, and you will end up paying only for the space you need.

 LCL is recommended for a volume between 0-15m3.
 However, it may vary depending on the port of departure.